How to apply Agile project management principles to your work

 Daily stand-ups

-What this looks like may vary based on your needs, however.
-A daily stand-up might just be a quick check-in with your supervisor.
-On a larger project, it may involve meeting with multiple people involved.
-Even if your manager doesn’t want a daily check-in, it can be valuable to do on your own.
-Simply note to yourself what you got done the day before, and what you’re working on today.
+Even if your manager doesn’t want a daily check-in, doing it on your own can be valuable.
+Simply note what you did the day before and what you’re working on today.
 This will help you track your own progress and keep you on task

 Project trackers